Overview

 6

-assessing the suitability of its fixed income investment strategies for the client, ensuring that the
+Belle Haven assumes responsibility for determining the suitability of its fixed income investment

 BELLE HAVEN AGGRESSIVE MUNI, L.P.

-The Firm provides discretionary investment advisory services to Belle Haven Aggressive Muni, L.P.
+Belle Haven provides discretionary investment advisory services to Belle Haven Aggressive Muni, L.P.

-initial investment of one million dollars ($1,000,000), and minimum additional investments of one
+($1,000,000), and minimum additional investments of one hundred thousand dollars ($100,000).

-hundred thousand dollars ($100,000).
-Belle Haven Capital Management, Inc. (“BHCM”), an affiliated
+Belle Haven Capital Management, Inc. (“BHCM”), an affiliated entity, serves as the Fund’s General

 The principal investment objective of BHAM is to maximize returns through opportunistic investment

 in a diversified portfolio of high-yield municipal securities.
-BHAM invests primarily in tax-exempt
+BHAM primarily invests in tax-exempt

 compare how different bonds will react to interest rate changes) than securities held in the Firm’s